 The good news is that apparently drinking the recalled formula – anyway – will not cause serious injury.
 The FDA has said that affected children may be uncomfortable and it may irritate the gastrointestinal tract, causing infants to lose their appetite.
-But ingesting the recalled formula should not cause any long term effects.
+But ingesting the recalled formula should not cause any long-term effects.
 Would I still be nervous if it were my child?
 Of course.

 Eye on FDA has a good summary of what’s happened to get us to this point.
 Initially, the FDA was more concerned with the content of pharmaceutical and medical device manufacturers’ messages.
-However, last year the FDA realized that there is only so many contraindications you can fit in 140 characters.
-So, in September 2009, they took the proactive step of setting a meeting (which BigPharma interestingly did not attend), and encouraging comments (open through last month).
+However, last year the FDA realized that there are only so many contraindications you can fit in 140 characters.
+So, in September 2009, they took the proactive step of setting a meeting (which BigPharma interestingly did not attend) and encouraging comments (open through last month).
 The hope is that they will be able to draft some sort of guidelines, so everyone knows where the line is.